What is a Maryland Dental Bridge?

 - Strength and Stability: Traditional bridges offer greater strength and stability.

-A zirconia Maryland bridge mimics the colour of natural teeth with a good performance in both interns of aesthetics and strength.
+A zirconia Maryland bridge mimics the colour of natural teeth, offering good performance in both aesthetic and strength aspects.
+These metal-free bridges are biocompatible, have excellent aesthetics, and have a success rate of ca. ~92%.

 The fibre-reinforced composite (FRC) bridge is a new method for replacing missing teeth.
-This conservative technique uses unidirectional glass strands/bundles to scaffold the composite pontic bonded to the adjacent abutment teeth.
+This conservative technique uses glass strands/bundles to scaffold the composite pontic, bonded to the adjacent abutment teeth.

 What are the Advantages of fibre-reinforced composite (FRC) bridges?